 The AISD Board of Trustees met this week to canvass the results of the May 3 bond election and swear in three returning members: Margaret Richardson, Gina Hunter, and Freddie Paul (pictured).
 Certified election results show that 1,240 votes were cast, with 766 (61.08%) in favor of the bond proposition and 474 (37.8%) against.
 The bonds are expected to be sold in July or August, with proceeds received about a month later.
 The board also adopted a resolution authorizing the use of bond funds to reimburse any project-related expenses that may occur before the proceeds are available.

-about 1 month ago, Toni Clay
+3 months ago, Toni Clay

 Three Athens ISD Board of Trustees members—Margaret Richardson, Gina Hunter, and Freddie Paul—stand with their right hands raised as they are sworn in for new terms.
 They are positioned behind a wooden board desk with nameplates, inside a boardroom with a red brick wall and Hornet mascot artwork in the background.